HimaxWiseEyePlus/himax_tflm/tensorflow/lite/micro/examples/handwriting/training_a_model.md

         and prevent a certain degree of overfitting.

         * `Maximum pooling layer` uses a filter to slide on feature map, and extract the maximum information.
-It not only have no parameter, but also can let reduce size of model weight.
+It not only have no parameter, but also reduce size of model weight.

         * `Fully connected layer` is a basic neural network layer, which mainly connects all the neurons in the upper layer and uses weight of layer to implement linear transformation.